-- Sex and young people at NHS Choices - everything you need to know about sex
+- Sex and young people on the NHS website - everything you need to know about sex

-- Healthy eating for teens at NHS Choices - find out why a healthy, balanced diet is great for your health
+- Healthy eating for teens on the NHS website - find out why a healthy, balanced diet is great for your health

-- Smoking when you're a teen at NHS Choices - an under-18s guide to the dangers of smoking, and how to quit
+- Smoking when you're a teen on the NHS website - an under-18s guide to the dangers of smoking, and how to quit

-- Physical activity for young people at NHS Choices - find out how much physical activity you need to do to stay healthy
+- Physical activity for young people on the NHS website - find out how much physical activity you need to do to stay healthy

 - Young Minds - find out why you should pay attention to your emotional wellbeing

-- Teenage pregnancy at NHS Choices - find out what support is available and what your options and next steps are.
+- Teenage pregnancy on the NHS webite - find out what support is available and what your options and next steps are.

 Support in Gateshead